Generic Name: nilotinib (nye LOE ti nib)

 Nilotinib can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Nilotinib side effects

-bleeding in the brain--sudden headache, confusion, vision problems, and feeling like you might pass out.
+bleeding in the brain--sudden headache, confusion, vision problems, and dizziness;

 Common side effects may include: